deartc/Quality-Project-Teresa-Hawkins/README.md

 STATUS DESCRIPTION	FIXED BY
-Bug sent to supervision	  Upservison fixed on 9/27 at 6:15 p.m.
+Bug sent to supervision	 Supervison fixed on 9/27 at 6:15 p.m.
 EST